NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 ### Common cause

-There are too many requests queued on Cloudflare's edge that are awaiting process by your origin web server.
-This limit protects Cloudflare's systems.
+There are too many requests queued on Khulnasoft's edge that are awaiting process by your origin web server.
+This limit protects Khulnasoft's systems.

 ### Resolution